cotes2020/jekyll-theme-chirpy/_posts/13Crypt/PKI/2018-05-18-Certification-Authority.md

 ## Certificate Chain / trust / Path

 When you get a certificate for your public key from a commercial CA
-- then <font color=red> your certificate is associated with a chain of certificates / trust </font>
+- then <font color=OrangeRed> your certificate is associated with a chain of certificates / trust </font>
 - The number of certificates in the chain depends on the CA's hierarchical structure.
 - The following image shows a certificate chain for a two tier CA.
 - The owners/users certificate is signed by a Issuing CA and issuing CA's certificate is signed by the Root CA. Root CA's certificate is self signed.